-De Boer worked in the Funny Farm Studios with Gerard Leever.
+De Boer has worked with Gerard Leever in both Studio Arnhem and Studio Funny Farm.
 They cooperated on the scenarios of the series 'Felix Flux Museum' for Sjors en Sjimmie Stripblad, as well as 'Junior Reporter' for Junior, both with art by Gleever.
-De Boer has also done illustration work for Panorama and Mickey Maandblad.
-He did lots of work for Wolters Noordhoff, EPN and almost every children's magazine by Malmberg and Sanoma.
-His comic 'Gustaaf Raaf' is published in Taptoe.
+De Boer has also done illustration work for Panorama, Wolters Noordhoff, EPN and almost every children's magazine published by Malmberg and Sanoma.
+His comic 'Gustaaf Raaf' was published in Taptoe.

 De Boer has been mainly active as a children's book illustrator since 1996.
 He has worked extensively with Tjibbe Veldkamp on several books, including the 'Agent en Boef' series.
 In 2014 he hosted the online interview series 'Stripmakers drinken wijn aan het water' in commission of the Dutch Association of Comic Authors.